iarjunsk/ionic-shopping-cart-2/README.md

     3. Dynamically get the featured listing
     4. Push notification service to show the order status.

-###  Potential Benefits :

-+ " Why Install to Run ? ".
-With ionic, you can host the web app online and run it directly from your phone browser without the hassle of installing the app on your phone.
-+ Easy portability to different platforms (iOS, Android, Windows )

 ###  Potential Use :

     + In food courts you could host a local WiFi, with its default page as FoodKart.
 Then when the user need to order a product, he could easily connect to the WiFi and place the order.